Our

 Covid virtual tours, the bi-annual Continental tours, and latterly the

 Grand Caledonian Tour (see below).
-Dave will be

 very much missed by our club, HCC and many more across the country.